 This month we're talking about strawberries

-Quintessentially British, the strawberry conjures up thoughts of picnics, tennis and all things summery.
-Although imported strawberries are available in supermarkets for many months of the year, June is the month to eat locally grown ones which have been ripened outside in the summer sunshine.
-They should be especially sweet this year after all the sun we’ve had.
+Although imported, strawberries are available in supermarkets for many months of the year.
+June is the month to eat locally grown ones, which have been ripened outside in the summer sunshine.

 Harvesting in the garden